studiowebux/webux-generator/README.md

 # Customization
 In the template folders, you can edit everything to get what you need.
-The structure file contains the project architecture.
+The structure file in both folder contains the project architecture.

 # License
 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)